Rutvik30322/asnanisolution/EMAIL_TROUBLESHOOTING.md

 5. Click "Save Changes"
 6. Redeploy your application

-## Step 8: Gmail Account Security
+## Step 8: Email Account Security

-Check your Gmail account for security alerts:
+Check your email account for security alerts:

+For Gmail:
 1. Log in to your Gmail account
 2. Look for any security alerts or notifications
 3. If prompted, confirm that the login attempt from Render was legitimate
 4. Consider temporarily lowering your Gmail security settings for testing

+For GoDaddy:
+1. Log in to your GoDaddy account
+2. Check if there are any security notifications
+3. Ensure that SMTP access is enabled for your email account
+4. Verify that your IP address is not blocked

 ## Need More Help?

 If you're still experiencing issues:

 1. Check the application logs for detailed error messages
-2. Try using a different email provider temporarily to isolate Gmail-specific issues
+2. Try using a different email provider temporarily to isolate issues
 3. Contact Render support if you suspect platform-specific restrictions
+4. For GoDaddy users, check the GoDaddy help center for SMTP configuration guides
+5. Ensure your GoDaddy email account is not suspended or restricted